Kadaba: Education

 Kadaba has Schools and Colleges in and around though Professional colleges are yet to start in Kadaba.
 Govt.
 Primary, High Schools and PU College and St. Joachims Institutions (founded in 1926) are the oldest schools of Kadaba.

 In 2017, then Chief Minister Siddaramaih laid the foundation stone for the veterinary college at Koila to be built under the management of Karnataka Veterinary, Animal and Fisheries Sciences University.

 Pilgrimage and Tourism

 Famous Pilgrimage places like Kukke Subramanya and Dharmasthala are easily accessible from Kadaba.

 Pilgrim Centers

 There are few pilgrim centers around Kadaba, which made its existence through regular visits by tourists every year.
 Kukke Subrahmanya temple Kukke Subramanya Temple is a famous pilgrim center which is at a distance of 20 km from Kadaba.

 Sri.
 Dharmasthala Manjunatheshwara temple Dharmasthala is also nearby, at a distance of 37 km.
 St. George Church at Ichilampady is a Christian (Indian Orthodox) pilgrim center, which is at a distance of 10 km from Kadaba.

+Kaniyooru or Kaniyuru Matha one of the Ashta Matha founded by Dwaita philoshpher Shri Madhvacharya is at Kaniyuru village in Kadaba taluq.The Kaniyur village is connected by Karnataka state highway 100 (SH-100) and also by Kaniyooru railway station (KYNR) on Bengaluru to Mangaluru railway track via Sakleshpura.